 "From field assessments to laboratory testing, WJE evaluates a wide variety of interior and exterior finishes and materials in all types of construction."

-— Edward Gerns, Principal
+— Edward Gerns, Senior Principal

 Architectural finishes and materials play an important role in defining a building’s character.
 In new construction, problems with finish materials may indicate hazardous conditions, may be symptoms of underlying problems, or may simply be unsightly.
 The use, condition, treatment, and finish of materials can be studied to yield important information about a historic structure’s evolution and past appearances.
 WJE professionals have extensive knowledge of material properties and selection, installation methods, and integration detailing for finish materials.